-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-YES $\square$ NO $\boxtimes$ Indicate by check mark whether the Registrant is a shell company (as defined inRule 12b-2 of the Exchange Act).
-YES □ NO ⊠ The aggregate market value of the Registrant's common stock held bynon-affiliates of the Registrant, based on the closing price of the Registrant's common stock on the Nasdaq Capital Market as of September 30, 2019, the last business day of the Registrant's most recently completed second fiscal quarter, was approximately \$115.3 million, based on the closing price of the Registrant's common stock on the Nasdaq Capital Market of \$10.02 per share.
-As of June 29, 2020, the Registrant had 81,811,727 shares of common Stock, \$0.0001 par value per share, outstanding.
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \boxtimes The aggregate market value of the registrant's common stock held by non-affiliates of the registrant, based on the closing price of the registrant's common stock on The Nasdaq Global Select Market as of September 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$1,460.5 million, based on the closing price of the registrant's common stock on The Nasdaq Global Select Market of \$35.19 per share.
+As of June 1, 2021, the Registrant had 97,976,695 shares of common stock, \$0.0001 par value per share, outstanding.